josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution
+1. Identify any customer needs that are not addressed with the proposed solution.

-1. Identify the benefits of your solution
+2. Identify the benefits of your solution.

-1. Determine how you will respond to the customer's objections
+3. Determine how you will respond to the customer's objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.